left side bordertwitter iconfacebook iconinstagram iconflickr iconeva iconright side border

 Avian Influenza

 Avian influenza is a highly contagious airborne respiratory virus that spreads quickly among birds through nasal and eye secretions and manure.
 The virus can be spread through interaction between wild birds and domestic birds, flock to flock, equipment, and on the clothing and shoes of caretakers.
-This virus affects poultry, like chickens, ducks, turkeys, and wild bird species such as ducks, geese, shorebirds, and raptors.
+This virus affects poultry, such as chickens, ducks, turkeys, and wild bird species such as ducks, geese, shorebirds, and raptors.

 Reporting Sick or Dead Farm Birds